lizadaly/stone-harbor-game/README.md

 http://localhost:8000/

-## Running the Portuguese translation
+## Running the translations

-In the `pt/` directory, follow the same steps.
-The `runserver.sh` script will run the translation on port 8001.
-(The language toggle in the upper right of the UI is only meant to work on the deployed server.)
+In the `pt/` or `es/` directory, follow the same steps.
+The `runserver.sh` script will run the translation on a different URL.
+(The language toggle in the upper right of the UI is only meant to work on the production site.)